tomsaleeba/ergoslab/pcb/testy/README.md

       on the main section, not the snapoff
   - make sure we don't exceed max current for pin groups (100mA).
 I don't think the switches use much current so we should be ok
+  - can I drive 3 LEDs with only two pins?
+  - can I use a short (3 LEDs) WS2812B strip on the top for layer status?
+      The issue is that the OLED uses I2C and (I'm assuming) the LED strip does too so if we can have separate code on the master and the slave, we can have OLED on one side and layer status on the other.
+Maybe even just one LED as we have lots of different colours.
+  - pulling from previous item: do WS2812B strips use I2C or can we drive it from any old pin on the PM?
 - look at copying how Lily58 lays out the promicro area: https://github.com/kata0510/Lily58
 - add solder pads for missing switches, and diodes, so people can make external mounts and use them